 MASON PROVIDES VALUE TO STUDENTS

-Our graduates lead all public universities in Virginia with the highest starting salaries, and 80 percent of Mason degree earners are employed within six months of graduation.
-These outcomes are among the reasons why Kiplinger’s Personal Finance and Forbes rank Mason as a top 100 best value.
+Mason graduates earn among the highest starting salaries in Virginia and 87 percent of graduates report positive career outcomes within six months of graduation.
+These outcomes are among the reasons why Kiplinger’s Personal Finance and Forbes have ranked Mason as a top 100 best value.

 MASON CONDUCTS RESEARCH OF CONSEQUENCE